aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 10. This terraform execution will return the follow outputs.
 Make a note of these outputs.
     - IAM Instance Profile for the CommandRunner Utility.
     - S3 Bucket Name.
-    - Secrets Manager Secret ARN which has the GitHub Secrets.
+    - Secrets Manager Secret Name which has the GitLab Secrets.
     - Service Catalog Product Name.
     - CloudWatch Log Group Name.